fpereiro/gotoB/readme.md

 In my experience, understanding leads to short and beautiful code that can last for years in a production setting.
 It is my sincere hope that you'll be able to use gotoв to create reliable webapps and have a lot of fun while at it.

+Because gotoв is optimized for understanding, if anything on this readme strikes you as unclear or confusing, please [let me know](https://github.com/fpereiro/gotoB/issues).
+I'll be glad to improve the explanation and make it better for you and everyone else.

 ## Installation

 gotoв is written in Javascript.
 You can use it in the browser by loading the pre-built file, `gotoB.min.js`, in a `<script>` tag at the top of the `<body>`: